rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

    conf.instance.push(new_path="path/to/config", output_path="path/to/output")

 The path structure within this folder of a given non-linear search is set using the ``path_prefix``.

-For fits to many data-sets, this is important in ensuring results are clearly labeled and the path where outputs occur do not clash.
+Results are output to a folder which is a collection of random characters, which is the 'unique_identifier' of the model-fit.
+This identifier is generated based on the model fitted and search used, such that an identical combination of model and search generates the same identifier.

+This ensures that rerunning an identical fit will use the existing results to resume the model-fit.
+In contrast, if you change the model or search, a new unique identifier will be generated, ensuring that the model-fit results are output into a separate folder.

-The example code below would output the results to the path ``/path/to/output/folder_0/folder_1/example_mcmc``:
+The example code below would output the results to the path ``/path/to/output/folder_0/folder_1/unique_tag/example_mcmc/sihfiuy838h``:

 .. code-block:: bash